bcgov/von-agent-template/GettingStartedTutorial.md

 > **Note:** If you are running this using the "Local Machine" approach, make sure that you have curl installed.
 At the command line just run "curl" and see if the command is found.
 If not, see the prerequisites for how you can install it.

-Remember that your credential is set up to depend on a dFlow registration credential.
+Remember that your credential is set up to depend on the BC Registries `Registration` credential.
 To populate the JSON structure, we need to get some information from an existing registration credential.
 Use the second one that you created in the previous tutorial step (you remembered the name, right?).
 Find the name in OrgBook and on its organization screen, find the "Registration ID" and "Legal Name".
-When we used dFlow, those fields came from the proof request.
+When we used GreenLight, those fields came from the proof request.
 In this case, we're not going to do the proof request, so we need to (correctly!) populate them in the JSON for the API call.

 The JSON file we're going to submit is in the `von-agent-template/von-x-agent/testdata` folder, called `sample_permit.json`.
 Edit that file and make the following changes: